marcorennmaus/incremental/README.md

 # incremental
-Trying to make a small incremental game.
+This is going to be an attempt to make a small incremental game.
+Right now it features nothing except a counter.